Click here to submit your application

 You will primarily be studying at the University of Copenhagen’s North Campus.

 Do you have questions about digital application?
+Check our user guide to the application portal.

-In case of technical problems, please contact the IT Helpdesk by
+In case of technical problems, please contact the IT-support by